Cherreads

 A rush of warmth bloomed in Ravon's chest, cutting through the icy fear.
 He stood a little taller, suddenly very proud of his soot-stained shirt.

-"Poly is right," Darius said softly, his dark eyes filled with a raw, undeniable affection.
+"Poly is right," Darius said softly, his dark eyes filled with an undeniable affection.
 "We love you very much, Ravon.
 You're like our son."

 Before Ravon could find the words to respond, the world seemed to stop.

-A sound cut through the heavy oak door of the bedroom.
-It was small at first, a tiny, vibrating hitch of breath.
+A sound cut through the door of the bedroom.
+It was small at first.
 Then, it rose into a sharp, demanding wail.

 A baby's cry.

 Silence fell over the living room.
 Darius froze, his hand still resting on Ravon's head.
 Slowly, the warrior stood up.
-Tears welled instantly in his eyes, tracking unashamedly down his scarred cheeks.
+Tears welled instantly in his eyes, tracking down his cheeks.

 Poly squeezed Darius's shoulder.
 "You did it, brother."